 I mentioned earlier that 70 to 80 percent of all jobs in America are earned through networks (70 to 80 percent!).
 Who makes up your network?
 Current and former colleagues (along with family, friends, former and current classmates, etc.) One of the worst moves someone can make during job loss is to intentionally lose touch with colleagues.
 It can feel awkward or uncomfortable but I promise you your former colleagues are not crowded around the coffee machine laughing at how crazy it is that you added them all on LinkedIn.
 In fact, most people want to help.
 It’s vital that you work to nurture your network; this will be a key component to helping you get back on your feet.

 I'll say it: Being laid off sucks.
 Even if you were going to quit and wanted to be let go for the severance package.
 Even if you “knew it was coming.”
-Even if it wasn’t about you but simply a business decision, a team re-org, or terms of a purchase.
+Even if it wasn’t about you but simply a business decision.
 Whatever the circumstances, it sucks.